Lifespan: 4/22 of Tenbun 3 (1534) to 8/20 of Keichō 15 (1610)

 Rank: bushō, sengoku daimyō

-Title: Junior Fifth Rank (Lower) and Senior Assistant Minister of Military Affairs, Junior Fourth Rank (Lower) and Chamberlain, High Priest of 大蔵卿, Senior Second Rank (honorary)
+Title: Junior Fifth Rank (Lower) and Vice Minister of Military Affairs, Junior Fourth Rank (Lower) and Chamberlain, High Priest of 大蔵卿, Senior Second Rank (honorary)

-Clan: Mitsubuchi → Hosokawa (Hosokwa-Keibu family) → Nagaoka → Higo-Hosokawa
+Clan: Mitsubuchi → Hosokawa (Hosokawa-Keibu family) → Nagaoka → Higo-Hosokawa

 Bakufu: Muromachi, Edo